Ipstenu/dreamobjects/readme.txt

 = Version 3.2 =
 Mar 19, 2013 by Ipstenu

-* PHP 5.4 support required updating the AWSSDK
+* PHP 5.4 support required updating the AWSSDK (props Shredder)
 * Added in an actual checkbox for super debug mode
+* Edited AWSSDKforPHP/services/s3.class.php to work with CEPH

 = Version 3.1.1 =
 Feb 11, 2013 by Ipstenu